Shining A Light

 A New Perspective On Energy

-This article by Bill Arnold, professor in the practice of energy management at Rice Business, originated as an interview with Pipeline & Gas Journal, November 10, 2016.
-He adapted the piece from ideas in that interview for After Hours.
+This article by Bill Arnold, the late professor in the practice of energy management at Rice Business, originated as an interview with Pipeline & Gas Journal, November 10, 2016.

 Deciphering a political candidate’s policies is never simple.
 A party’s platform may be used to give voice to supporters (especially the potentially disaffected) rather than reflect a candidate’s real intentions.
 Candidates can always claim that “circumstances have changed” once they are in office.
 Of course, it is easier to make a judgment about someone who has held office and built a track record.
 In the case of Donald Trump it may seem as though we are dealing with a blank sheet.